Subscribe To This Site

 One of the best baking soda uses: it deletes horrible smells in no time!

-There are lots of ways you can use baking soda for deodorising.
 Use it to freshen flasks and plastic storage boxes.
 Fill the item with water, add a teaspoonful or two of baking soda and let the mixture stew for ten or fifteen minutes.
 The boxes and flasks will smell fresh and ready to go.
-This works for lunch boxes and water bottles too.
-It also works well with stainless steel flasks but be careful with other metals.

 Freshen up soft toys with a shake of baking soda.
 Put the toy in a cloth bag - a pillowcase is ideal.
 Shake in a spoonful of soda.
 Shake the bag for a minute or two and then shake the toy free from the powder.
 It should come back smelling fresh and new.